injeti-manohar/AZ-104/Module 4.md

 - You can assign IP addresses to Azure resources to communicate with other Azure resources, your on-premises network, and the Internet
 -  You cannot change the SKU after the public IP address is created

+**Types of IP addresses**
+- `Private IP addresses`: Used for communication within an Azure virtual network (VNet), and your on-premises network, when you use a VPN gateway or ExpressRoute circuit to extend your network to Azure.
+- `Public IP addresses`: Used for communication with the Internet, including Azure public-facing services.